-As you may be aware, a new World Anti-Doping Code and associated International Standards came into operation in January 2021.
-As a result of this, Anti-Doping testing is now solely determined by UK Anti-Doping, with The FA having no advance notice of any testing that takes place within English football.
-Consequently, this also means that there is no longer a FA Supervising Officer (FASO) accompanying the UKAD Doping Control Personnel at a drug test.
+As a reminder, a new World Anti-Doping Code and associated International Standards came into operation in January 2021.
+As a result of this, Anti-Doping testing is now solely determined by UK Anti-Doping (UKAD), with The FA having no advance notice of any testing that takes place within English football.

-As The FA will not know where anti-doping testing is taking place until after a test happens, please be aware that any issues that are raised to the Doping Control Personnel on the day of a drug test may take longer to reach The FA anti-doping team.
-Please note there is no limit to the amount of times Clubs and individual Players can be tested.
+As The FA will not know where anti-doping testing is taking place until after a test happens, please be aware that any issues that are raised to the UKAD Doping Control Personnel on the day of a drug test may take longer to reach The FA anti-doping team.
+Please note there is no limit to the amount of times Clubs and individual Players can be tested and Players are likely to be tested multiple times during the season/within a short timeframe.